-Recently, I inadvertently lost trust with a long-term client and personal friend due to a misinterpretation of a communication that was sent to him which I didn’t get a chance to reply to, as a result of his response not being forwarded on to me when I was away at a Leadership Conference over the weekend.
+Recently, I inadvertently lost trust with a long-term client and personal friend due to a misinterpretation of a communication that was sent to him which I didn’t get a chance to reply to, as a result of me missing his email response while I was away at a Leadership Conference.

 It resulted in a significant missed opportunity, but most importantly, it saddened me that this particular friend was made to feel the way he felt, without me knowing how he was feeling.